ClusterCockpit/cc-metric-collector/receivers/redfishReceiver.md

 - `http_insecure`: Control whether a client verifies the server's certificate (default: true == do not verify server's certificate)
 - `http_timeout`: Time limit for requests made by this HTTP client (default: 10 s)

-Global and per redfish device settings:
+Global and per redfish device settings (per redfish device settings overwrite the global settings):

 - `disable_power_metrics`: disable collection of power metrics
 - `disable_thermal_metrics`: disable collection of thermal metrics
 - `exclude_metrics`: list of excluded metrics
+- `username`: User name to authenticate with
+- `password`: Password to use for authentication
+- `endpoint`: URL of the redfish service (placeholder `%h` gets replaced by the hostname)

 Per redfish device settings:

 - `hostname`: hostname the redfish service belongs to
-- `username`: User name to authenticate with
-- `password`: Password to use for authentication
-- `endpoint`: URL of the redfish service